includeos/includeos.org/_src/_posts/2018-10-9-port-to-arm.md

 ## What about RISC-V?

-One of the outcomes of us supporting ARM is the creation of a hardware adstraction layer (HAL).
+One of the outcomes of us supporting ARM is the creation of a hardware abstraction layer (HAL).
 Everything that isn't cross-platform will be put into the HAL and this will make it easiser to support other archtectures down the line.

 ## Who are supporting this effort?